xue160709/Local-LLM-User-Guideline/README.md

 ![img.png](images/12.png)
 **Introduction**:Chat With RTX is a **demo** application that allows you to interact your own content (documents, notes, videos, or other data) with native LLM.Chat With RTX integrates Retrieval Augmented Generation (RAG), TensorRT-LLM, and RTX Acceleration, which allows users to query a custom chatbot to quickly get Chat with RTX supports a variety of file formats including text, pdf, doc/docx, and xml. simply point the application to the folder containing the files and it will load them into the library in seconds.
 Additionally, users can provide the URL of a YouTube playlist and the application will load transcriptions of the videos in the playlist and then look up what they cover.

-**Official website and download address**: https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/
+**Official website and download url**: https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/

 **Operating system:** Windows